 We offer assistance with reading, writing and basic math skills through one-on-one tutoring.

 Trained counsellors support our community members in the process of healing from negative experiences and psychological wounds.
 Our counsellors help with a range of issues including depression, anxiety, addictions and abuse.
 NEW – Walk-in Counselling Service We offer free counselling that can help support you through some of life’s challenges.
 Our approach is pragmatic, strengths based, and culturally sensitive.
 We aim to understand the problem, set practical goals and provide support towards positive change.

 We guide and support those in our community in reaching their goals.
 We specialize in helping post-prison and street-involved women and men, youth that have aged out of our youth services programs and people in crisis.

 Double Take Thrift Store is YSM's employment/training initiative where gently used, high quality clothing, furniture and housewares can be purchased at very affordable prices.

 Double Take exists to provide affordable clothing and household items to the community.
 All profits made from Double Take benefits YSM and its goal to end chronic poverty in Toronto in one generation.

 The store provides first-time employment and training for our community members who have obstacles to regular employment.

 Double Take provides an avenue for clients of YSM to choose business attire for job interviews, allowing the people we serve to shop with dignity.

 You can support YSM’s Double Take Store by donating your gently used clothing, linens, housewares and furniture.
 Donations are gratefully accepted year-round, during store hours only.
 Please do not leave donations outside the store as we cannot accept them in this manner.
-For large donations (i.e. furniture), pick-up can be arranged.
-To arrange a pickup, call 416-925-7198.
+For large donations (i.e. furniture), pick-up can be arranged for a small fee.
+To arrange a pickup or confirm that we have room for furniture, please call 416-925-7198.
+Greatest Needs:

 – Career apparel